Project + Writing

 Chapter Six proposes that the social imaginary itself can be a critical design object.
 Designing “critical imaginaries” can open up our understanding of better, offering a process to reimagine the world.
 The critical imaginary is not a utopian effort to produce prescriptive visions of how the world ought to be.
 It is a heterotopian design technique to include diverse views and generate worlds that could be made, asking “what ought the world to be?”

-Social imaginaries are actions with material effects, shaping our experience of reality.
+Social imaginaries are shared fictions with material effects; collective imaginings that shape our experience of reality.